 There are so many different styles to choose from when decorating your home!
 While having all these options can be exciting, when it comes right down to choosing color palettes, furniture, and other design elements, it can be downright overwhelming too.
-Do you have a hard time defining your home decor style and shopping for it?
-Today I’m sharing 3 simple steps to nailing down your decorating style as well as a list of 9 common decor styles with examples.
-I’m answering one of the most common questions I get on how to find your own decor style, AND including an interior design quiz to help you really nail down what you love and want in your home.
+Do you have a hard time defining your home decor personal style and shopping for it?
+Today I’m sharing 3 simple steps to nailing down your decorating style, as well as a list of 10 common decor styles with example pics.
+I’m also answering one of the most common questions I get on how to find your own decor style, AND including an interior design quiz to help you really nail down what you love and want in your home.

-I often get asked how to find your own decor style and how to shop for it.
+I often get asked how to find my own decor style and how to shop for it.
 Today, I want to answer all your decorating style questions!
 I hope you find this content helpful as you decorate your own home to be cozy and beautiful for you and your family.
 The key is finding the style YOU love and going with it.
 As long as your home is authentically yours, it will look loved, lived in, and perfect.
 There is no “right” style that you are searching for!
 You are just searching for YOUR style.

 A couple of home decor style notes before we begin: